-My recent article Mindfulness is the Secret to Navigating an Angry and Obnoxious World was selected for curation.
+My recent article Mindfulness is the Secret for how to Navigate an Angry and Obnoxious World was selected for curation.
 It’s now behind a paywall but I’m sharing it with you for free.

 Almost everyone wants to know how to ‘be better’ in the face of increasing anger and hateful discourse.
 In my last workshop, Lisa, a customer service specialist, said it this way: